Trump's Odds of Victory Hit All-Time High on Polymarket After Shooting

 Former U.S. president Donald Trump's probability of retaking the White House jumped to an all-time high Saturday after he was injured from a shooting at a rally in Pennsylvania, according to traders on Polymarket.

 A Secret Service spokesman said the Republican presidential candidate was "safe" after the shooting, according to The New York Times.
 A suspected gunman was killed, and a spectator died as well, the newspaper said.
-Photos and video footage of a defiant Trump with blood on his face pumping his fist in the air circulated on social media, following two weeks in which the national conversation had focused on the frailty and gaffes of his opponent, incumbent President Joe Biden.

 "Yes" shares in Polymarket's contract on whether Trump will win the presidency climbed ten cents after the incident, to 70 cents, meaning the market now sees a 70% chance he will prevail in November.
 Each share pays out $1 if the prediction comes true, and zero if not.
 Bets are programmed into a smart contract on the Polygon blockchain and settled in USDC, a stablecoin, or cryptocurrency that trades 1:1 for dollars.

-Note: UPDATE (July 14, 2024, 01:55 UTC): Adds BODEN token price, links and background.
-UPDATE (July 14, 2024, 02:36 UTC): Adds detail about newly minted meme coins.